emberjs/rfcs/text/0748-glimmer-component-signature.md

 {{/each}}
 ```

-If a component also accepts both a default block _and_ other named blocks, it can specify the default block by name (`default: [...]`) in its `BlockParams` in exactly the same way a consumer of the component might use `<:default>` to pass a default block alongside named ones when invoking a component.
+This means that if a component also accepts both a default block _and_ other named blocks, it can specify the default block by name (`default: [...]`) in its `Blocks` in exactly the same way a consumer of the component might use `<:default>` to pass a default block alongside named ones when invoking a component.

-A signature with no `BlockParams` indicates that its component never yields to any blocks.
+**A signature with no `Blocks` indicates that its component never yields to any blocks.**

 The [yieldable named blocks RFC] and recent versions of the [Component guides] discuss blocks in some depth, but since named blocks in particular are relatively new to the community, brief definitions based on those in [RFC 678] are included here for clarity.